opendp/tumult-docs/public/analytics/dev/_sources/tutorials/more-with-privacy-ids.rst.txt

     favorite_genres   VARCHAR        False                      True
     date_joined       DATE           False                      True

-Using :meth:`~tmlt.analytics.query_builder.QueryBuilder.join_private` on two private tables in the same ID space works seamlessly as long as the ID columns are part of the join and have the same name in both tables.
-Like with :meth:`~tmlt.analytics.query_builder.QueryBuilder.flat_map`, no truncation is necessary.
+Using :meth:`~tmlt.analytics.QueryBuilder.join_private` on two private tables in the same ID space works seamlessly as long as the ID columns are part of the join and have the same name in both tables.
+Like with :meth:`~tmlt.analytics.QueryBuilder.flat_map`, no truncation is necessary.

 Computing the statistic
 ~~~~~~~~~~~~~~~~~~~~~~~

-Next, we define a :class:`~tmlt.analytics.keyset.KeySet` with age
+Next, we define a :class:`~tmlt.analytics.KeySet` with age
 groups and the subset of genres we’re interested in for the analysis…

 .. testcode::